Kitware/CMake/Help/manual/cmake-packages.7.rst

 was specified.
 This causes the ``IMPORTED`` targets to have their :prop_tgt:`INTERFACE_INCLUDE_DIRECTORIES` populated with the ``include`` directory in the :variable:`CMAKE_INSTALL_PREFIX`.
-When the ``IMPORTED`` target is used by downsteam, it automatically consumes the entries from that property.
+When the ``IMPORTED`` target is used by downstream, it automatically consumes the entries from that property.

 Creating a Package Configuration File